callawaycloud/apex-transactional-outbox/README.md

 For example, you might assign all messages related to a group via the record id to ensure messages are delivered in order.

-WARNING: If a message is dead lettered, processing for the Group can not continue until that message is marked as delivered (or deleted).
+*WARNING: If a message is dead lettered, processing for the Group can not continue until that message is marked as delivered (or deleted).*

 ### Relay Limits

 THe `OutboxRelayQueuable` will attempt to process all the messages in the outbox, without any consideration of if it will exceed the context limits.
 If a limit is hit, the `TransactionalFinalizer` should result in the Relay Results being properly recorded.

 This allows the Relay to operate at maximum efficiency without having to have knowledge of the resources consumed by the different "Relay Clients".

+### Record Cleanup

+[TODO]: Scheduled job to remove any event where all it's outbox's have completed.
+Via TTL date?

+## Creating Messages in Flows (Invokable)

+[TODO]

 ## Questions